 This is in contrast with split custody.
 It should be noted that “joint” custody does not necessarily mean equal or fifty-fifty sharing of time since each case depends on the child’s age, parent’s availability & desires among other factors.

 Before an order of joint custody is made, the court must ensure that the parents would co-operate with each other, otherwise, it will be an order in futility.

 This is where custody of a child is awarded to a parent temporarily pending the outcome of a separation or divorce proceedings.

-This power can be exercised where in a matrimonial proceeding, a dispute with respect to the custody, guardianship, welfare, advancement or education of the children of the marriage arises after the proceedings for the principal relief has been instituted.
+This power can be exercised where during a matrimonial proceeding, a dispute with respect to the custody, guardianship, welfare, maintenance, advancement or education of the children of the marriage arises after the proceedings for the principal relief has been instituted.
 The Petitioner or Respondent may make an application for an interim order of custody pending the final determination of the Petition.